runceel/ReactiveProperty/docs/docs/getting-started/add-snippets.md

 # Add code snippets

-We provides snippet files [here](https://github.com/runceel/ReactiveProperty/tree/master/Snippet).
+We provide snippet files [here](https://github.com/runceel/ReactiveProperty/tree/master/Snippet).
-If you want to use it, then please install the snippets manually.
+If you want to use them, please install the snippets manually.

-Following document is steps to add a snippet to Visual Studio.
+The following document lists steps to add a snippet to Visual Studio.

 - [Add a code snippet to Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/walkthrough-creating-a-code-snippet?view=vs-2019#add-a-code-snippet-to-visual-studio)